 The channel's manifest entry

 bsprof_data_dest determines how the profiling data is retrieved from the device.
 The data can be stored locally on the device and downloaded after the channel finishes running and exits, or it can be streamed over a network connection while the channel is running.
+Streaming consumes significantly less memory on the device while the channel is running.
+In addition, if the channel fails, the memory data will have been accurately collected up until the time of the crash (CPU data, however, is typically lost if a failure occurs).

 Data Destination: Local